Coulomb corrections in rare decays of neutral $B$ mesons with $\ell^+\ell^-$-pair in final state: Conclusion

 \section{Conclusion}

 In the present work:

-\begin{itemize} \item We have systematically investigated the Coulomb correction in relativistic area.
-In particular, for scalar particles we considered the non-relativistic Gamow-Sommerfeld-Sakharov (GSS) method and the Crater-Alstine-Sazdjian (CAS) approach of exact relativistic two-particle equations.
-Using CAS equations, we derived the Coulomb correction (\ref{eq:CAS_factor}), see Appendix \ref{CAS_derivation}.
-A comparison with 1-loop QED calculations \cite{ArbuzovJHEP042012009} has also been performed.
-Based on the conducted analysis, we conclude that to account for the Coulomb interaction between final state charged leptons in the decays of neutral $B$-mesons, it is sufficient to use either correction (\ref{GSS_factor}) or (\ref{eq:CAS_factor}) with the relativistic relative velocity.
+\begin{itemize} \item We have systematically investigated the Coulomb correction in relativistic regime.
+In particular, for scalar particles we compared the non-relativistic Gamow-Sommerfeld-Sakharov (GSS) factor and the Crater-Alstine-Sazdjian (CAS) approach of exact relativistic two-particle equations.
+Using CAS equations, we derived the Coulomb correction (\ref{eq:CAS_factor}, Appendix \ref{CAS_derivation}).
+We then placed the Coulomb correction in the context of full QED soft-photon calculation.
+We recalled that the complete correction factorises as $\mathcal{K}_{\text{QED}} = \mathcal{K}_{\text{soft}} \cdot \mathcal{K}_{\text{C}}$ (up to negligible terms).
+The soft factor $\mathcal{K}_{\text{soft}}$ depends on the experimental photon-energy cutoff $\Delta E$ and is routinely simulated by Monte Carlo tools such as \textsc{photos}.
+The Coulomb factor $\mathcal{K}_{\text{C}}$, however, is not included in those simulations.
+Based on the conducted analysis, we conclude that the Coulomb correction, although often associated with threshold effects, remains non‑zero even for relativistic decays and should not be overlooked in precision theoretical predictions.

 \item The Coulomb correction has been obtained for:

 a.
 Ultra-rare leptonic decays $B^0_{d,s}\to \ell^+\ell^-$, see Table \ref{tab:branching_ratio_Bll};

 b.
 Rare semileptonic decays $B^0\rightarrow \{K^0, \pi^0\} \ell^+\ell^-$ and $B_s^0\rightarrow \{\eta, \eta', K^0\} \ell^+\ell^-$ involving pseudoscalar mesons, see Table \ref{tab:branching_ratio_Bhll}, Figs. \ref{pic_Bkll}, \ref{pic_Bhll}, \ref{pic_Bhll_angle}, \ref{pic_Bhll_3D};